 Often, however, a lost temporary crown can pose a "cosmetic emergency".
 This is especially true when the tooth in question is a front tooth.
 Should your temporary crown still be in tact, you can easily re-cement it back on the tooth yourself.
 Several over-the-counter temporary crown cements are available for home use.
 Some of the brands are shown to the right.

 We can then re-cement the crown for you during normal office hours should you not feel confident you obtained a good re-cementation.
-We regret that we cannot see patients for lost temporary crowns, but doing so would be impractical and after hour emergency appointment are prohibitively expensive.
-Lost temporary crowns are a headache for every dentist and many patients and until better temporary materials are developed, they will continue to be problematic.
+We regret that we cannot see patients for lost temporary crowns after hours, but doing so would be impractical, and after hour emergency appointments are prohibitively expensive.
+Lost temporary crowns are a headache for every dentist and many patients.
+Plastics used for temporary restorations just cannot endure some of the forces patients generate when chewing or clenching.
+Until better temporary materials are developed, they will continue to be problematic.
 Your patience in dealing with this temporary condition while your crown is being made, is appreciated.

 Your permanent crown, being non-flexible and strong--along with the stronger permanent cement used under it--provides a much stronger type of cementation.
 Most permanent crowns, combined with permanent cement, cannot be removed and must be cut off should they ever need be removed.
 The experience with your temporary crown should not give rise to fear that the permanent crown may continue to fall out once its cemented permanently.
 Rarely is there such a problem.

 In certain situations, we may even provide you with individually portioned temporary cement packets you can mix and use at home.